 - Make health safety revisions to auxiliary programs.

 Forest Ridge’s on-campus learning plans will continue to follow the guidance of the Washington State Department of Health (DOH) framework for in-person learning.
 This framework includes guidance for instructional modality as well as health and safety practices for on-campus learning.
 We will continue to review and adapt our plans in light of updated guidance for the DOH.

 All members of the Forest Ridge community have a shared responsibility to prevent the spread of COVID-19.
 Forest Ridge will work with parents and guardians to ensure that our community remains healthy and safe as we begin to phase in on-campus instruction.
 Please review the expectations for students and families on this page and ensure they are completed before your student(s)’s return to campus date.

-- Read the January 6th reopening update emailed to all parents and guardians.
+- Read the April 21 in-person learning update emailed to all parents and guardians.

-- Please read the division-specific Return to the Ridge Resource Guide, outlining the safety protocols and expectations for the return to campus.
+- Please read the updated Return to the Ridge Resource Guide, outlining the updated safety protocols and expectations for the return to campus.
 This version has been condensed and updated from the full versions below:

 - Limit your social interactions and follow the gathering restrictions in Governor Inslee’s Healthy Washington: Road Map to Recovery.

 - Update your student(s)’s medical information in the Magnus Student Health Portal.

 - Download the Magnus Health app on your or your student(s)’s mobile device and participate in our daily screening protocols by logging your student(s)’s temperature and health symptoms.

 - Read, sign and return the Protect Forest Ridge Pledge to the Middle School Director of Operations, Bobbi LaBoy.
 If you cannot agree to the expectations outlined in the Protect Forest Ridge Pledge, please make arrangements for your student(s) to continue to learn from home and contact Kathi Hand, School Principal, to notify her of your decision.